 Preparing for the APRP Exam

 Our test-taking process is both efficient and flexible.
 After you register for the exam on Nacha.org, you will receive a confirmation email with an ID number to use to set up a specific testing date and location.
 We partner with Pearson VUE to use its computer-based testing facilities around the country, so you have plenty of options in choosing your exam time and locale.
 Testing centers are at community colleges, universities, IT centers and aviation centers.

 After registering, you will receive an email outlining how to schedule a convenient time, date and location to take the APRP exam.
-You can review testing sites on PSI’s website before scheduling, though not all facilities are available on every date.
 Additionally, you will receive The Accredited Payments Risk Professional Handbook.
 While a great resource, it should not be your only source of preparation.
 Below are the recommended resources to help you prepare to take the exam.

 The AAP/APRP Buddy Program